MediSeeUU/MediSeeUU/medctrl-frontend/README.md

 This directory contains all of the javascript files and logic used for the mocking of specific functionalities during unit testing.

 ## `pages`
-For each of the different pages, a sub directory holds all of the specific files and folder required for that page to correclty and fully function.
-Each page consists of one 'top level' component which describes the whole page, and can be build using multiple smaller components.
+For each of the different pages, a sub directory holds all of the specific files and folders required for that page to correctly and fully function.
+Each page consists of one 'top level' component which describes the whole page and can be build using multiple smaller components.
 All of these sub components are usually stored in a folder `components` or a named folder.

 ### `pages/account`
 The account page shows a logged in user all of the data selections the user has made in the past and allows for the creation of new selections and the deletion of existing selections.